apache/druid/docs/design/segments.md

 ### Compression
 Druid compresses blocks of values for string, long, float, and double columns, using [LZ4](https://github.com/lz4/lz4-java) by default, and bitmaps for string columns and numeric null values are compressed using [Roaring](https://github.com/RoaringBitmap/RoaringBitmap).
 We recommend sticking with these defaults unless experimental verification with your own data and query patterns suggest that non-default options will perform better in your specific case.
 For example, for bitmap in string columns, the differences between using Roaring and CONCISE are most pronounced for high cardinality columns.
 In this case, Roaring is substantially faster on filters that match a lot of values, but in some cases CONCISE can have a lower footprint due to the overhead of the Roaring format (but is still slower when lots of values are matched).
 Currently, compression is configured on at the segment level rather than individual columns, see [IndexSpec](../ingestion/ingestion-spec.md#indexspec) for more details.

-## Sharding Data to Create Segments
+## Sharding data to create segments

 ### Sharding